opendatasoft/ods-documentation-explore-api/source/includes/common/authentication.md

 For the platform to authenticate a user, you need to either:

 * be logged in a portal so a session cookie authenticating your user is passed along your API calls
-* provide your username and password as HTTP Basic authentication tokens
 * provide an **API key** as a request parameter

 ## Finding and generating API keys